Comprehensive overview of genetics and hereditary diseases in rabbits

 • Deformities of the spine, such as scoliosis or kyphosis.

-• Abnormalities in bone structure, such as incomplete pelvic formation or abnormal skull structure.
+• Anomalies in bone structure, such as incomplete pelvic formation or abnormal skull structure.

 Organ malformations

-• Malformations of internal organs, such as missing or underdeveloped kidneys.
+• Malformations of the internal organs, such as missing or underdeveloped kidneys.

-• Heart defects that can affect circulation and overall health.
+• Heart defects that can affect circulation and general health.

 • Abnormalities in the digestive system that lead to serious digestive problems.